-NMRN Operations is looking to procure a series of media relations services that enables it to manage its strategic communication and media relations activity with ease and efficiency.
-These services span across various geographical sites and brands and touch on both consumer and corporate communications.
-One element of this support is jointly procured with the MRT as PHD Operations in support of PHD.
+PHD Operations is looking to procure a media relations resource that enables it to manage its strategic communication and media relations activity with ease and efficiency.
+This should support both the independent MRT and NMRN brands as well as the shared commitment at PHD.